Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Chameleon

-The source data are selected from three public video platforms, namely CNN, TED, and YouTube.
-The raw data covered 40 videos each of news broadcasts, public speeches, and product recommendation videos.
+In this work, we select real videos from news broadcasts (News), public speeches (Speech), and product recommendations (Recommendation) as raw videos for text-image to video and text to video, as these domains represent high-risk scenarios for misinformation, identity impersonation, and commercial fraud, thereby enabling a focused study on safeguarding public trust and personal privacy against realistic threats.
+Specifically, the source data are selected from three public video platforms, namely CNN, TED, and YouTube.
+The raw data covered 120 videos, each of News, Speech, and Recommendation videos.
 Additionally, these videos have a duration ranging from 2 to 20 minutes.